ibm-cloud-docs/openwhisk/cloud_object_storage_actions.md

 **expires**: The `expires` parameter is the number of seconds to expire the pre-signed URL operation.
 The default `expires` value is 15 minutes.

-**ibmAuthEndpoint**: The `ibmAuthEndpoint ` parameter is the IBM Cloud authorization endpoint used by {site.data.keyword.cos_full_notm}} to generate a token from the `apikey`.
+**ibmAuthEndpoint**: The `ibmAuthEndpoint ` parameter is the IBM Cloud authorization endpoint used by {site.data.keyword.cos_short}} to generate a token from the `apikey`.
 The default authorization endpoint should work for all IBM Cloud Regions.

 **key**: The `key` parameter is the bucket object key.